open-telemetry/opamp-spec/README.md

 learn that the sender does not support the new capability and adjust its behavior correspondingly.

-The StatusReport and DataForAgent messages are the first messages exchanged by the Agent and Server which allows them to learn about the capabilities of the peer and adjust their behavior appropriately.
+The StatusReport and ServerToAgent messages are the first messages exchanged by the Agent and Server which allows them to learn about the capabilities of the peer and adjust their behavior appropriately.
 How exactly the behavior is adjusted for future capabilities MUST be defined in the future specification of